 After a minute or two, the stream of Elmos become, “Siiiiiit?!”
 Her sweet toddler tone proud of her expanding vocabulary, yet also equal parts questioning and commanding.
 I glanced up quickly and thought to myself, ‘Is this the first time she’s said “Sit”?’ and as I’m debating whether or not it is, I notice her gently tapping her right hand on the glider in her room.

-A simple invitation and gesture that I nearly missed because I was mindlessly chasing my own thoughts and daily to-dos.
+A simple invitation and gesture of mindfulness that I nearly missed because I was mindlessly chasing my own thoughts and daily to-dos.
 As I moved toward the glider, I felt a sense of gratitude that she brought me back to what was most needed this morning—a few intentional minutes together.
 As I sat down, she immediately placed a book in my lap then reached up for me.
 I smiled and exhaled.
 Yes, to sit here with you and read an Elmo book is one of the most important “yeses” I will give today.
 This moment deserved my full attention.
 I tried to take in this moment with all 5 senses—

 I felt my daughter relax and snuggle on my lap then wiggle down when she was done reading.